djbpitt/collatexInstallation/collatex-installation.md

 #### Installing CollateX on MacOS

-Open a command line (terminal) as described above.
-The easiest way to install CollateX is with pip, a Python *package manager*. pip comes bundled with Anaconda, so you don’t have to install it separately, and you can install CollateX and the programs on which it depends by typing:
+Open a command line (terminal), which is located in the Finder in Applications > Utilities.
+The easiest way to install CollateX is with pip, a Python *package manager*. pip comes bundled with Anaconda, so you don’t have to install it separately, and you can install CollateX and the libraries on which it depends by typing:

     sudo pip install --pre collatex
     sudo pip install python-levenshtein